-While Hallowishes was largely fireworks only, this new spectacular will include more state-of-the-art projections, lasers, lighting and, of course, brilliant fireworks that will fill the entire night sky.
+This spectacular has more state-of-the-art projections, lasers, lighting and, of course, brilliant fireworks that will fill the entire night sky.

 You definitely don’t want to be caught on the East and West outskirts of the Cinderella Castle hub (or worse…stuck in Adventureland).
 A central viewpoint caps off this great evening of Halloween fun.
 Catch the Hocus Pocus show about a half-hour before the fireworks and you’re probably already in a good position.
 Stake out your spot early for the spectacular shortly after the show is done.

 It’s important to keep in mind that if you want a good view of the Jack Skellington puppet, you will have to be closer to the castle.
 However, with how large the fireworks are, you may miss some of the visual impact if you are too close.
 Best to pick somewhere in the middle to get the most of both elements.

 There are honestly a lot of factors that go into making this event so great.
 The party-specific merchandise (like pins, shirts and more) make for great souvenirs to remember your evening.
 You can usually pick them up on either the way in or the way out without too much difficulty.